 The Tiny House Construction Company is a Canada-wide custom tiny home building organization that is well-known for their three popular models.
 The partially built homes can be customized to suit the buyer’s needs while eliminating the building process completely and still have the option to design and create the perfect indoor layout for your little home dreams.
 You can also upgrade the home and make it slightly bigger to accommodate visitors or a small family.

-All of these tiny homes are beautiful – but which is your favourite?
+All of these tiny houses in Manitoba are beautiful – but which is your favourite?
 Do you prefer the idea of living in a customized tiny home village, or would you prefer an ultra-modern home that you can move around Manitoba?